CDRT/mk_docs/docs/ref/bios/settings/thinkpad/intelramt.md

     3. Permanently Disabled

     !!! note ""
-        `Permanently Disabled` can be selected only once and permanently turns off Intel (R) ATM Control (cannot be reenabled).
+        `Permanently Disabled` can be selected only once and permanently turns off Intel (R) AMT Control (cannot be reenabled).

     !!! note ""
         Additional confirmation for this action will be required because it cannot be undone.